Friday, August 01, 2014

 The MAHARAL has a beautiful interpretation of this event.
 He suggests that Moishe Rabbeinu never actually fought Oig.
 Indeed, he never met him, though did read an article about him once.
 Rather, Moishe created this legend to build excitement about the prospects of entering the Eretz Yisroel, to unify the people, and to make people forget about the whole "Babylon has weapons of mass destruction" debacle.

 Indeed, just as the Jews stood on that mountain overlooking the Promised Land, we too, in our generation, stand at a critical juncture in our history.
 Do we push forward, or step backward?
 Do we move into the future, or recede into the past?
 Our wives are relying on us to make the right decisions, as are our children, grandchildren, and great grandchildren.

-So you owe it to them: Stop having children, for Reboinoisheloilum's sake!
-Get that vasectomy already!
-The last thing you need to do is to start with those midnight feedings again.
-And more yeshiva tuition?
-No -- save some money for the strip clubs and traifus.
+So you owe it to them: Stop learning in Yeshiva and get a job already, for Reboinoisheloilum's sakes!
+This way you will have money to support your twelve children and countless grandchildren.
+And, if you are lucky, you will have some leftover money to attend strip clubs and eat some traifus.
 You're not getting any younger, you know.
 Moishe knew that the only choice was to move into the future.
 We should all embrace his wisdom.